-Appendix IV: Section 262 of Delaware General Corporation Law Appendix V: Description of American Tower Corporation Appendix VI: Agreement and Plan of Merger relating to the ATC Merger
+Appendix III: Opinion of Credit Suisse First Boston Corporation Appendix IV: Section 262 of Delaware General Corporation Law Appendix V: Description of American Tower Corporation

-Appendix IIB: Merger Appendix III: Opinion of Credit Suisse First Boston Corporation All information with respect to American Tower Systems Corporation, a Delaware corporation ("American Tower Systems" or "ATS"), and American Radio Systems Corporation, a Delaware corporation ("American Radio" or "ARS"), except as otherwise noted below, gives effect to the consummation of all acquisitions, dispositions and exchanges of communications sites and related businesses and radio stations which have been consummated since January 1, 1997 or which are subject to a binding agreement (the "Recent Transactions").
+All information with respect to American Tower Systems Corporation, a Delaware corporation ("American Tower Systems" or "ATS"), and American Radio Systems Corporation, a Delaware corporation ("American Radio" or "ARS"), except as otherwise noted below, gives effect to the consummation of all acquisitions, dispositions and exchanges of communications sites and related businesses and radio stations which have been consummated since January 1, 1997 or which are subject to a binding agreement (the "Recent Transactions").
 See "Business of American Tower Systems--Recent Transactions".
 The Unaudited Pro Forma Condensed Consolidated Financial Statements of ATS (and certain other pro forma financial information) give effect only to the ATS Pro Forma Transactions, which do not include all of the Recent Transactions but do include consummation of the ATS Stock Purchase Agreement and the transfer of towers from ARS to ATS in connection with the Tower Separation.
 See the "Unaudited Pro Forma Condensed Consolidated Financial Statements of American Tower Systems".

-The term "Tower Separation" as used in this Prospectus refers to the separation of the communications site business into a separate publicly traded corporation.
+The term "Tower Separation" as used in this Information Statement/Prospectus refers to the separation of the communications site business into a separate publicly traded corporation.
 The Tower Separation will consist of a sale of the radio broadcasting business to CBS and the distribution of the ATS Common Stock to the holders of ARS Common Stock.
 The Tower Separation will be effected pursuant to the Merger or, under certain circumstances which management does not anticipate occurring, the Tower Merger (which, if consummated, will occur prior to the consummation of the Merger).
 Whether or not the Tower Merger is consummated, the holders of ARS Common Stock will receive the identical aggregate amount of cash and number of shares of American Tower Systems.

-The following is a summary of certain information contained in this Prospectus.
-This summary is not intended to be complete and is qualified in its entirety by reference to the more detailed information set forth in this Prospectus.
+The following is a summary of certain information contained in this Information Statement/Prospectus.
+This summary is not intended to be complete and is qualified in its entirety by reference to the more detailed information set forth or incorporated by reference in this Information Statement/Prospectus.